harshq/Drink/README.md

 # Drink
-Reminder to drink more water. built with electron
+Reminder to drink more water.
+Built with electron

 ## Screens